akim67212/My-Cybersecurity-Portfolio/Apply filters to SQL queries/Apply filters to SQL queries.md

 ![lab5](https://github.com/user-attachments/assets/86945828-3266-4d3e-8342-60869a3603a9)

 The first part of the screenshot is my query, and the second part is a portion of the output.
 This query returns all employees in the Finance and Sales departments.
-First, I started by selecting all data from the employees table.
-Then, I used a WHERE clause with OR to filter for employees who are in the Finance and Sales departments.
-I used the OR operator instead of AND because I want all employees who are in either department.
-The first condition is department \= 'Finance', which filters for employees from the Finance department.
-The second condition is department \= 'Sales', which filters for employees from the Sales department.
+First, I started by selecting all data from the <mark>employees</mark> table.
+Then, I used a (mark>WHERE</mark> clause with <mark>OR</mark> to filter for employees who are in the Finance and Sales departments.
+I used the <mark>OR</mark> operator instead of AND because I want all employees who are in either department.
+The first condition is <mark>department \= 'Finance'</mark>, which filters for employees from the Finance department.
+The second condition is <mark>department \= 'Sales'</mark>, which filters for employees from the Sales department.

 ##